• Skip to primary navigation

 The chicken is started on the stove, skin side down.
 Once the chicken is browned, you flip it over and then place the entire skillet into a hot oven.

-After 15-20 minutes, the chicken is done and is perfectly cooked!
-I told you this recipe was easy peasy!
+After 15-20 minutes, the chicken is done and perfectly cooked!
+I told you this recipe is easy peasy!

 Chicken thighs are a great choice for this recipe because the dark meat has a ton of flavor.
 Thighs are usually a bit on the fattier side and as the chicken is cooking, the fat is rendered out leaving the thighs nice and juicy but not greasy.